earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯.
 "The Origin of the Work of Art."
 Translated by Albert Hofstadter.
 In David Krell, ed., _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, 143--212.
 San Francisco: HarperSanFrancisco, 1993.

-* Hegel, G. W. F. *Philosophy of Right*.
+* Hegel, G. W. F. _Lectures on the Philosophy of World History_.
+Translated by H. B. Nisbet.
+Cambridge University Press, 1975.

+* ⎯⎯⎯. *Philosophy of Right*.
 Translated by S.W Dyde.
 Kitchener, Ontario: Batoche Books, 2001.

 * Kant, Immanuel. _Critique of Judgment_.
 Translated by Werner S. Pluhar.
 Indianapolis: Hackett, 1987.

 * ⎯⎯⎯. _Critique of Pure Reason_.
 Translated by Werner S. Pluhar.
 Indianapolis: Hackett, 1996.

 * ⎯⎯⎯. _Logic_.
 Translated by Robert S. Hartman and Wolfgang Schwarz.
 Indianapolis: Bobbs-Merrill, 1974.

 * Kawamoto, Kōji. _The Poetics of Japanese Verse: Imagery, Structure, Meter_.
 Translated by Stephen Collington, Kevin Collins, and Gustav Heldt.
 Tokyo: University of Tokyo Press, 2000.